So last night. What did you do?

 Somebody who read this said:

 I was just about to write a review of Vox, and then I read yours, thus making anything I could write about the book utterly superfluous.
 Your commentary is hand and glove with the spirit of the book.
 I think you should send it to Nicholson Baker.
 Perhaps you could get him to write a sequel suitable for the cyber-sex era.

 I wonder about Baker.
-I’m not very good at writing those sorts of ‘homages’ (as I gather they are known), but I’ve read two of his now and he certainly makes it easy.
+Homages aren’t really my thing, but I’ve read two of his now and he certainly makes it easy.
 Somehow that makes him suspect, I have it at the back of my mind.
 I also don’t understand those who think this needs to be modernised.
 Why?
 It’s a perfect little thing as it is.